Aysal-Asfia/BigDataProject/Readme.md

 human cognition.
 In this  project,we apply deep learning algorithms to classify objects observed by subjects using fMRI data.
 Subjects involved in the experiments were shown different images of static objects as well as animated images.
-Meanwhile, in the field of neuroimaging,  increasing spatial and temporal resolutions as well as larger sample sizes lead to a rapid increase in the amount of data that needs to be processed in atypical study.
+Meanwhile, in the field of neuroimaging,  increasing spatial and temporal resolutions as well as larger sample sizes lead to a rapid increase in the amount of data that needs to be processed in a typical study.
 That is explosion of big imaging data highlights new challenges,such as data sharing, management, and processing, as well as reproducibility.
 In the work, we address the big data management challenges for the problem of fMRI images classification.
 We profile the performance of the algorithm on used data set in terms of used resources such as